 Welcome to College of Graduate Studies

-Career Services is focused on connecting TTU students and graduates to employers.
+The Office of Career Development is focused on connecting TTU students and graduates to employers.
 Visit the Career Services website to learn more and to take advantage of the exciting services offered.

 Career Readiness Certification

 How can you be sure you’re ready to enter the world of work?
 By building your resume, interviewing, business etiquette, social media, and career fair readiness skills.
-All graduate students are encouraged to earn the Career Services Career Readiness Certification by attending workshops and events as outlined by the office of Career Services.
+All graduate students are encouraged to earn the Career Readiness Certification by attending workshops and events as outlined by the office of Career Development.
 This is a great way to build your resume!